hallaji/event-modeling-mpi/README.md

 # Distributed Event Modelling with MPI
-Naval fleet patrols an area comprising `1000` distinct locations.
-Each vessel can occupy any one of these locations randomly at the end of sampling interval.
-For a vessel to be able to launch a strike, other vessels must accompany it.
-This program provides a simple naval fleet solution.
+This program provides a simple solution for the naval fleet problem.
+The assumption is that a naval fleet patrols an area comprising `1000` distinct locations and each vessel can occupy any one of these locations randomly at the end of sampling interval.
+However, for a vessel to be able to launch a strike, other vessels must accompany it.

 ## Dependencies
 * open-mpi